Here (Idina Menzel album)

-Here is the second album from American singer-actress Idina Menzel.
-Unable to find acting gigs, Menzel began recording the album in 1999, but was dropped by Hollywood Records after her previous album Still I Can't Be Still didn't sell a lot.
+Here is the second studio album by American singer-actress Idina Menzel.
+Unable to find acting gigs, Menzel began recording the album in 1999, but was dropped by Hollywood Records after her previous album Still I Can't Be Still failed commercially.
 In 2004, Menzel self-released Here, despite it being incomplete.

 While Menzel was performing in Wicked which earned her a big rise to fame, she sold copies of the album at the Gershwin Theatre.
 The album has sold around 2,000 copies.

 To promote the album, Menzel performed a one night only concert at the Zipper Theatre in NYC on December 13, 2004 (on a dark night from Wicked) entitled Idina: For My Friends.
 Following filming the film version of Rent in 2005, she performed a set of mini concerts in Massachusetts including the Provincetown Theatre, Regetta Bar, and the Hot Tin Roof.